Auditing Data Membership in Reinforcement Learning With Verifiable Rewards: Baseline Implementation

 \section{Baseline Implementation}

 For the neighbor baseline, we use RoBERTa-base~\cite{liu2019robertarobustlyoptimizedbert} to encode each prompt and retrieve the 8 nearest neighbors based on cosine similarity in the embedding space.
 For the min-k\% baseline, we set k=0.2.
 To calibrate each method, we compute the relevant metric (e.g., likelihood, entropy) separately on responses generated by the base and fine-tuned models, then take the difference: $\text{metric}_{\text{ft}} - \text{metric}_{\text{ref}}$.
 As shown in prior work~\cite{ran2025lora}, this calibration effectively removes biases present in the pre-trained model and isolates changes due to fine-tuning.
-Such calibration can improves performance in low-FPR regimes.
+Such calibration can improve performance in low-FPR regimes.
+For the self-traject setting, we first sample responses from the fine-tuned model and compute the calibrated metrics like before.
+For prediction, we adopt a similar stack predictor in our main evaluation.